rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >(*Source of information reads*: LES OEVVRES MORALES DE PLVTARQVE, TRANSLATEES DE GREC EN FRANÇOIS, REVEVES ET corrigees en plusieurs passages par le translateur)
 >(*Comment*: In the manifestation, the body of the text in roman type shows consistent use of v for vowels or consonants in initial position and u for vowels or consonants elsewhere, e.g., "ville," "vn," "conuersation," "tout," and "entendu")

-<a name="0.4.23.2">0.4.23.2</a> If the pattern of usage cannot be determined within a reasonable amount of time, use this conversion table as a solution of last resort.
+<a name="0.4.23.2">0.4.23.2</a> If the pattern of usage cannot be determined within a reasonable amount of time and the provisions of [0.4.24](/DCRMR/general-rules/Transcription/#0424-final-capital-i-in-latin) and [0.4.25](/DCRMR/general-rules/Transcription/#0425-chronograms) do not apply, use this conversion table as a solution of last resort.

 **Converting uppercase letterforms**